 Before looking at what it does mean, first let's look at what it doesn't mean.
 When we think of abundance or prosperity, we tend to think of monetary wealth, prestige, and power on this earth.
 But that's from an earthly perspective.
-Such things can get in the way of our relationship with God, so He doesn't provide them.
-Instead, He provides us enough so that we can enjoy a good relationship with Him.
+Great earthly wealth or power can actually get in the way of our relationship with God.
+Most often God provides us enough so that we can enjoy a good relationship with Him.
 First Corinthians 1:27–29 says, "But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God."
 These aren't the things that we would choose, but God chose them so that we would "boast in the Lord" (1 Corinthians 1:31) and not ourselves.
 This doesn't mean that Christians ought to be poor, without prestige, and powerless in this world, however.
 It's just that these things are not important in light of eternity.
 There are rich Christians, prestigious Christians, and powerful Christians, but those characteristics are meant to be used to the glory of God: they are not what Jesus was referring to when He promised us an abundant life.

 Abundant life is also eternal life.
 Jesus defined eternal life when He said, "And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent" (John 17:3).
 When we think of eternal life in earthly terms, we think only of it lasting forever.
 But from a heavenly perspective, eternal life is knowing God the Father and Jesus, His Son.
 Thus, since abundant life is eternal life, it is knowing God.
 First John 5:12 says, "Whoever has the Son has life," so Christians have this eternal life from the moment of salvation.